iWitLab/GPTalyze/README.md

   ![Confusion matrix for classification of sentiment of Twitter tweets (classified by Chatgpt)](./Images/confusion_matrix_twitter_sentiment_analysis.png)

   2. **Topic extraction**: We also asked ChatGPT to extract the three main topics (and their sub-topics) discussed in a batch of 50 random tweets about COVID-19.
-This task would have been challenging to a human, but is performed in seconds by ChatGPT with impressive results (we eyeballed the tweets manually to evaluate the recieved topics and they corresponded to the returned topics).
+This task would have been challenging to a human, but is performed in seconds by ChatGPT with impressive results (we eyeballed the tweets manually to evaluate the received topics and they corresponded to the returned topics).
    ```
     The 3 main topics discussed in the tweets regarding COVID-19 are:
     1. COVID-19 Outbreak and Panic Buying: